 The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.

-First or upper second class honors degree in a relevant subject.
+First or upper second class honours degree in a relevant subject.

 Students holding a lower second class degree may be eligible subject to interview.